hackclub/hackclub/workshops/online-pong/README.md

 <details>
   <summary><i>Why did I add this property to the room class rather than the state class?</i></summary>

-Put simply, If you have something that needs to be synchronized across the server and players, you should always add it to the state class, and if you have something that can just stay on the server, you can just add it as a property to the room class so as to prevent unnecesary data from being transfered across the websockets.
-The truth is, throughout this workshop I add several things to the state class that shouldn't really be added to the state class (yet) but in the future, make sure you only add stuff that's necesarry to the state class.
+Put simply, If you have something that needs to be synchronized across the server and players, you should always add it to the state class, and if you have something that can just stay on the server, you can just add it as a property to the room class so as to prevent unnecessary data from being transfered across the websockets.
+The truth is, throughout this workshop I add several things to the state class that shouldn't really be added to the state class (yet) but in the future, make sure you only add stuff that's necessarry to the state class.

 As well as reducing the overall size of the state, you might sometimes want to omit data from the state class that you don't want the players to have access to.
 Remember, everything in the state can be accessed by any player even if you don't explicitly share it with them, they just have to open up their browser's developer tools and search for it.
 Sometimes, you'll have a state variable that you want to synchronize with just ONE player but not the others (so that they can't use it to cheat).
 In this case, you can try using [Colyseus's `@filter` decorators](https://docs.colyseus.io/state/schema/#filtering-data-per-client).